thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 Task skills, we invite you to try out the [Hands on Lab](https://github.com/puppetlabs/tasks-hands-on-lab).
 This covers the full Bolt ecosystem, which is the open source task runner subsystem of Puppet Orchestration.
-Bolt uses SSH and WinRM as transport mechanisms, while Puppet Orchestration uses your exising Puppet infrastructure.
+Bolt uses SSH and WinRM as transport mechanisms, while Puppet Orchestration uses your existing Puppet infrastructure.
 For the most part, where the Hands on Lab instructs you to run `bolt task`, you can also run `puppet task` to accomplish the same results.
 This tutorial also covers writing Puppet Plans, which are scripts that can programmatically aggregate multiple Tasks